Perspectives from the 2026 Three Bridge Fiasco: Part II | Modern Sailing

 - Written by David Dolenc, Modern Sailing Instructor.

-This is the first in a series of reflections from our instructors on the 2026 Three Bridge Fiasco.
-Check back shortly for tactical breakdowns from Instructor Philip Strause and Race Coach Paolo Juvara as they share how they tackled the Three Bridge Regatta.
+This is the first two in a series of reflections from our instructors on the 2026 Three Bridge Fiasco.
+Check back shortly for tactical breakdowns from Instructor Philip Strause as he shares how he tackled the Three Bridge Regatta.

 Share This Page